Dissipative dynamics of an interacting spin system with collective damping

-Since, in thermal equilibrium, $F(\omega)$ at high energy approaches unity exponentially while it diverges at low frequencies as $\frac{2T}{\omega}$.
-We see from equation \ref{temp}, at low frequencies, eigen values $\lambda_{\pm}$ diverge as $\frac{1}{\omega}$.
-The dimensional coefficient of $\frac{1}{\omega}$ defines the effective low frequency temperature $T_{\rm eff}$.
-Therefore, we see that $T_{\rm eff} = \gamma $ and is independent of the decay rate $k$, cutoff frequency $\Omega$ of the bath.
+Therefore, in the long wavelength we write $F(\omega) \sim \frac{2T}{\omega} $.
+We see from equation \ref{temp}, in this limit, eigen values $\lambda_{\pm}$ diverge as $\frac{1}{\omega}$.
+The effective temperature $T_{\rm eff}$ is give by the dimensional coeeficient of $\frac{1}{\omega}$ in the long wave length limit.
+Therefore, we see that $T_{\rm eff} = \gamma $ and is independent of the decay rate $\kappa$, cutoff frequency $\Omega$ of the bath.
 It can be shown true for all cases of spectral densities wit Drude-Lorentz cutoff.
 Moreover, if we chose exponential cutoff for the bath spectral density, we can show that effective temperature depends on cutoff frequency as well besides coupling $\gamma$.
-In comparison to the equilibrium, the effective temperature is not an external parameter but an intrinsinc quantity that arises due to interplay of unitary and dissipative dynamics.
+This effective tempearture in comparison to equillibrium, is not an external parameter but an intrinsinc quantity that arises due to interplay of unitary and dissipative dynamics.